 Another frequent traveler is Tom Babinszki, who was born blind.
 Tom has a passion for travel and blogs on his website Even Grounds about traveling the world.
 It is not so easy when you are blind but it is not impossible.
 In his blog he shares his experiences and provides some tips for blind travelers.
 His latest post in February 2020 is "Air Travel", in which he describes getting around the airport, going through security checkpoints, waiting at the gate, and entertaining yourself during the flight.

-- Get a letter from your doctor explaining your medical condition.
+Get a travel letter from your doctor explaining your medical condition.
 Also make sure to document all the medical supplies and equipment you will be traveling with.
 This can assist you through security and act as a form of advocacy.
-See the Sample Travel Letter for Feeding Tube and IV Consumers
+See the Sample Travel Letter for Feeding Tube and IV Consumers page for sample letter.

 The Hotline is available from 7 a.m. to 11 p.m.
 Eastern Standard Time, seven days a week.
 It serves two main purposes: (1) education and (2) assistance in resolving disability-related air travel problems.

 Air travelers who have a disability-related issue must submit their complaint in writing using the Air Travel Complaint – Comment Form of the U.S. Department of Transportation, or

 Aviation Consumer Protection Division